-Darren Clarke played in the Masters this week, but the week before we ran into him at Busters Beach Bar at the Abaco20160331_140430 Club on Winding Bay, his home in the Bahamas.
+Darren Clarke played in the Masters this week, but the week before we ran into him at Busters Beach Bar at the Abaco Club on Winding Bay, his home in the Bahamas.
 He asked if we had played the course yet.
 No, we zipped around it

 taking photos as soon as we arrived but would play in the morning.
 We said we were just as excited about the fishing as we were about golf.
 He replied, “Fishing is more fun.”
 The next day or so the buzz was all about him catching a rare 30-pound permit, promotional pictures forthcoming.